7 Best Backpacking Axes + Buying Guide

 Frequently Asked Questions

-What is the best weight axe for backpacking?
+What is the best weight for a backpacking Axe?

 Backpacking axes generally weigh between 1.5 and 3 pounds.
 This is lightweight so that you aren’t weighed down when travelling long distances but is still large enough to complete all tasks around your campsite.